 Beyond just the obvious nutritional boost that it provides, here are some more specific ways that almond milk can benefit your health and overall well-being.

 Less calories means that almond milk can be a better choice for those on diets or more restrictive nutritional plans.
-Losing weight is much easier with almond milk since you’ll get just 30 to 60 calories per cup.
+A single cup of almond milk typically contains 30 to 60 calories.

-Almond milk is excellent for the heart, thanks to a lack of cholesterol combined with a hearty dose of monounsaturated fats that work to unclog arteries and promote better blood flow.
+Almond milk lacks cholesterol and contains monounsaturated fats.
 In fact, some research shows that adding in nuts (and nut milks) to your diet can result in a 45 percent lower risk of developing heart disease.

 In order to get the most from almond milk, avoid varieties that contain high levels of added sugars or preservatives.
 Instead, focus on going all-natural wherever possible, and read the label to ensure that the almond milk you purchase is of the highest quality and provides the best health benefits.